Nicca42/Ethereum/Educational/Vyper/README.md

 ### External Contract Interactions
 Vyper allows for interactions with external contracts, such as interfaces, importing other contracts and calling functions on external contracts.

-##### Importing and creating interfaces
+##### Interfaces
 Vyper has a built-in format option for creating an interface

 ```
-# Use this command to extract the contracts output, which can be copy pasted into your contract to use
+# Use this command to extract the contracts output, which can be copy pasted into your contract to interact with the external contract.
 vyper -f external_interface examples/voting/ballot.vy

 # External contracts output